Our Curriculum

 Our English

-English (Literacy in key stage 1) is an essential part of education; we recognise that if children have a great understanding of the English language they can embrace the whole school curriculum and excel in life.
+English (referred to as Literacy in Key Stage 1) is an essential part of education.
+We recognise that when children have a strong understanding of the English language, they are able to access the full curriculum and excel in life.

-At Chepstow House School we create a word-enriched environment, which gives children plenty of opportunities to learn new words.
-We consider, amongst other elements: meaning, pronunciation, phonological representation, spelling, grammar, sentence structure.
-This is the foundation of our English teaching, all staff in every subject develop children’s vocabulary.
+At Chepstow House School, we create a word-enriched environment that provides children with plenty of opportunities to learn new vocabulary.
+We consider, among other elements: meaning, pronunciation, phonological representation, spelling, grammar and sentence structure.
+This forms the foundation of our English teaching.
+All staff, across every subject, play a role in developing children’s vocabulary.

-Our aim is for all children to be enthralled in the English language and develop a passion for literature.
-Our English lessons are designed to develop crucial skills in speaking, listening, reading (including comprehension) and writing.
-Proficiency in these areas allow pupils to communicate effectively and to express themselves creatively and imaginatively.
+Our aim is for all children to be captivated by the English language and to develop a lifelong passion for literature.
+Our English lessons are designed to build essential skills in speaking, listening, reading (including comprehension) and writing.
+Proficiency in these areas allows pupils to communicate effectively and to express themselves creatively and imaginatively.

 The English scope and sequence and reading lists for year groups can be found above.